techlahoma/oklathon/README.md

 * Some familiarity with web development
 * Experience with GitHub pull requests
 * Git set up on your laptop
-* VS Code or another IDE set up on your laptop
+* VS Code or another code editor/IDE set up on your laptop

 ## Resources and Tutorials